Why Your Vacuum Is Smoking or Smells Like Burning

 Step 2: Check for Blockages

-• Hair, pet fur, or large debris in the hose or brush roll
+• Hair, pet fur, or large debris in the hose

 • A full or dirty dust bag